hannahro15/CI-Halloween-Hackathon-25/README.md

 Enables users to create an account or log in to manage their cat adoptions.

 ![Login/Reg screenshot]()

+## Future features

+As a team, we plan to continue developing the app beyond its initial demo scope.
+Our goal is to enhance usability, engagement, and magical matchmaking through the following features:

+- **Search & filters** – Add a search bar and filters (age, speciality, distance, availability) to help users find suitable cats quickly.
+- **Saved favourites & history** – Allow users to bookmark cat profiles and revisit previous matches or interactions.
+- **Notifications & reminders** – Implement push/email notifications for new matches, updates, or seasonal rituals.

 ## Credits
 - Background image created using [Canva](https://www.canva.com/) — used for visual consistency and thematic styling.